 - FRYSHUSET (Sweden)

 Even if the city authorities understand the need to include youth, they often lack methods and facilities to do that.
 On the other side, the youth also need skills on how to get engaged in city life in a productive way.
-Therefore, the exchange of solutions and experiences between three countries will help both target groups.
+Therefore, exchanged solutions and experiences between the three countries helped both target groups.

-Kaunas, the second biggest city of Lithuania has been selected as a Cultural Capital of Europe in 2022, and the city is preparing a big program of cultural events actively involving youth.
-The project should contribute to this process.
-Also, during project implementation, Kaunas 2022 will try to find ways and learn from partner countries’ cities that have had European Capital of culture title (f.e.
+Kaunas, the second biggest city of Lithuania had selected as a Cultural Capital of Europe in 2022, and the city prepared a big program of cultural events actively involving youth.
+The project was meant to contribute to this process.
+Also, during project implementation, Kaunas 2022 tried to find ways and learn from partner countries’ cities that had European Capital of culture title (f.e.
 Umea 2014).

-Sport activities in Lithuania are rather dominated by focus on boys and men, therefore, the project also has a clear gender equality aspect.
-The Nordic examples of inclusion of girls and women into sport for all and sports will help to break stereotypes and will contribute to reshaping policies in Lithuania.
+Sport activities in Lithuania are rather dominated by focus on boys and men, therefore, the project also had a clear gender equality aspect.
+The Nordic examples of inclusion of girls and women into sport for all and sports helped to break stereotypes and contributed to reshaping policies in Lithuania.

-Overall goal is to create thriving urban sports communities of youngsters in the partner cities of Denmark, Lithuania and Sweden, with special focus on Kaunas, as European Capital of Culture in 2022.
-The project will provide youngsters with skills using urbans sports and culture as tools for their further active inclusion in programming city development.
-At the same time, the project aims to help youth in building new cooperation for sports, cultural and social initiatives, increase the motivation for volunteering, strengthen bonds between Lithuanian and Nordic countries youth organizations, increase social inclusion of vulnerable groups and provide opportunities for everyone willing to do sports linked to health and wellbeing or start their cultural initiative.
+Overall goal was to create thriving urban sports communities of youngsters in the partner cities of Denmark, Lithuania and Sweden, with special focus on Kaunas, as European Capital of Culture in 2022.
+The project provided youngsters with skills using urbans sports and culture as tools for their further active inclusion in programming city development.
+At the same time, the project aimed to help youth in building new cooperation for sports, cultural and social initiatives, increased the motivation for volunteering, strengthen bonds between Lithuanian and Nordic countries youth organizations, increased social inclusion of vulnerable groups and provide opportunities for everyone willing to do sports linked to health and well being or start their cultural initiative.